robmhoward/ExcelJsDocumentation/README.md

 		console.log (myRange.entireColumn.address); //not-ok
 // . . .

 //load statement below loads all the properties of the Range and then expands on the format, format/background, entireRow relations.
-If the "*" is left out of the load, none of the Range’s direct properties will be included in the load statement.

-ctx.load (myRange, select: ["address", "format", "format/background", "entireRow" ]);
+myRange.load(["address", "format", "format/background", "entireRow" ]);

 ctx.executeAsync().then(function () {
 		console.log (myRange.address); //ok